Natpar - supply shortage

 Shortage information

-All EU/EEA Member States where Natpar is marketed: Austria, Belgium*, Cyprus*, Czech Republic, Finland, Germany, Greece, Hungary, Italy*, the Netherlands, Portugal*, Romania*, Spain*, Sweden and Norway.
+The discontinuation affects all Member States where the product was previously marketed: Austria, Belgium, Cyprus, Czechia, Finland, Germany, Greece, Hungary, Italy, the Netherlands, Norway, Portugal, Romania, Spain and Sweden.

-• Your doctor will closely monitor your blood calcium levels and may need to adjust the doses of your vitamin D and calcium supplements.
+• Your doctor will closely monitor blood calcium levels and may need to adjust the doses of vitamin D and calcium supplements.

-• You will receive information from your healthcare professional.
-A copy of this letter can be found below.
-If you have any questions you should speak to your doctor or pharmacist.
+• In case you have any questions, you should speak to your doctor or pharmacist.

 Key facts